manymodels/publicai.us/index.md

 description: An AI pilot program for public libraries.
 ---

-## 🌐 A New Role for Libraries in the AI Age
+## A New Role for Libraries in the AI Age

 Public libraries have long served as trusted centers for information, learning, and community.
 Now, they have a chance to become something even more: trusted providers of **public AI**.

 The Library of Congress, Metagov, and Mozilla, in partnership with the [Utah State Library](https://library.utah.gov/) and the [New Jersey State Library](https://www.njstatelib.org/) are launching a pilot program to bring **community-based AI services** to public libraries across the United States.
 This is your opportunity to join a national effort to make **AI more accessible and useful for your community.**

-## 📚 The Library Pilot Program
+## The Library Pilot Program

 We are inviting **8-10** libraries across the United States to join the pilot program in 2025-2026. **The program will begin in Fall 2025**.

 Each pilot site will receive:
-- A **dedicated AI workstation** with open-source models and a community-specific knowledge interface
+- A **dedicated AI workstation** with open source models, a set of curated AI applications, and a community-specific knowledge interface
-- A **grant** to support dedicated staff time to test and pilot the program
-- Hands-on **training and support**
 - Access to **AI infrastructure** for organizing and localizing community data
-- Opportunities to shape the future of public AI across America
+- Opportunities to shape the **future of public AI**

 Libraries will also participate in storytelling, workshops, and a final presentation to Utah lawmakers and stakeholders.

-## 🤝 Why Your Library?
+## Why Your Library?

 - **You're already trusted.** Libraries are among the most respected institutions in the country.
 - **You’re already experimenting.** From book club bots to grant-writing help, libraries are exploring how AI can help.